ArtskydJ/josephdykstra.com/_content/android-podcast-apps-review.md

 I tried 4 well-rated apps: AntennaPod, Podcast Republic, Podkicker, and Podcast Addict

-> Disclaimer: Facts such as ratings and features of apps are from the writing of this review.
+> Disclaimer: Facts such as ratings and features of apps might change after I write this review.

 ## AntennaPod